 Saferworld focuses on three key areas:

 The first looks at how donors can help support inclusive and accountable government institutions in conflict-affected and fragile contexts like Kenya and Somalia.
 The second examines how to foster inclusive and accountable security provision in contexts where there are multiple local security actors, both state and non-state, focusing on Myanmar and South Sudan.
-And the third explores how notions of masculinity and femininity influence political participation in contexts like Uganda and Yemen, and the implications for peacebuilding.
+And the third explores how to implement gender-sensitive conflict analysis in programmes and policymaking in fragile and conflict-affected settings.

-In all aspects of the programme, consortium members will consider how gender interacts with peacebuilding, security and justice.
+In all aspects of the programme, consortium members have considered how gender interacts with peacebuilding, security and justice.